You can find these fish books for kids at your local library or purchase through the affiliate links provided for your convenience.

 From the can-opening Zans to the boxing Gox to the winking Yink who drinks pink ink, the silly rhymes and colorful cast of characters create an entertaining approach to reading that will have every child giggling from morning to night.

+Deep in the sea there lives a happy school of little fish.
 Their watery world is full of wonders, but there is also danger, and the little fish are afraid to come out of hiding... until Swimmy comes along.

 Swimmy shows his friends how — with ingenuity and team work — they can overcome any danger.